 A first proposition stipulates that there should be decision-making colleges in each company, representing workers, consumers, local communities that might be affected by production (Coutrot, 2010), and even suppliers in some cases (Devine, 2002).
-In a second proposition, only the workers should be able to decide within their company, the other people affected by the company's activity having already had their say in the higher instance, namely the democratic decision ranking the priority of different sectors (Schweickart, 1992; Borrits, 2020; Andréani, 2001; Friot, 2012, 2021).
-A third proposition argues that workers should decide, but add that consumer information committees should be set up (Elson, 1988).
+In a second proposition, only the workers should be able to decide within their company, the other people affected by the company's activity having already had their say in the higher instance, namely the democratic decision ranking the priority of different sectors (Schwickart, 1992; Borrits, 2020; Andréani, 2001; Friot, 2012, 2021).
+A third proposition argues that workers should decide but add that consumer information committees should be set up (Elson, 1988).
 These would collect and share information about companies that could be useful for other consumers to make informed purchasing decisions.
-This is in contrast with the current system characterised by information asymmetry and opacity of information about the real costs and conditions of production.6
+This is in contrast with the current system characterised by information asymmetry and opacity of information about the real costs and conditions of production.6 providing valuable and environmentally-friendly goods or services for our society.

-A second point where the authors' opinions differ concerns the question of how to exactly replace shareholders and make sure that capital is allocated to the businesses providing valuable and environmentally friendly goods or services for our society.
 We will now go through the different proposals of the authors to solve this second question.

+A second point where the authors' opinions differ concerns the question of how to exactly replace shareholders and make sure that capital is allocated to the businesses